Meowmycks/fakeprinter/README.md

 Still a work-in-progress.
 Need to add more ports and fix up some stuff, but it's difficult when you don't have a real network printer to compare against.

+The scripts are designed to just create a thin mask over what your device really is.
+Tools like `snmpwalk` may not work when run against the endpoint (unless I take the time to spoof a bunch of SNMP OIDs to return or smth).
+Plus, if someone's scanning your endpoint that hard anyway, you were probably too loud and you've likely got bigger problems.

 # Example
 Nmap service scan against open ports